a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 - Max-capped outcomes (all except revenue) increase more slowly as they approach their max, reflecting the reality that results become harder to achieve as low-hanging fruit disappears. e.g., achieving 99% uptime is much easier than achieving 99.9999% uptime.
 Slowing changes that approach 0 would also make sense for some outcomes (e.g. speed), but defining the cases and math to support them is non-trivial, so leaving it out for now.

+- The model makes a number of assumptions for convenience.
+For example, Team sizes default to 7 members with 1 PM, 1 Designer, and 5 Developers.
+Costs for each type of headcount have default values, and Initial Yearly Revenue defaults to total yearly cost * 10.

 ## References